 Also open to the public, the Planetarium regularly hosts community, school and other groups for private tours and shows.
 Audiences are immersed as never before in a three-dimensional visualization of the night sky, the solar system, the galaxy and beyond.
 The Digistar’s stellar database means that simulated travel through space is more than simple special effects — it’s an actual journey through an accurate model of our stellar neighborhood.
 Past shows include:

-Check out the latest schedule of upcoming shows, or schedule a field trip for your school, by visiting Strickler Planetarium’s official website, or by contacting the Department of Physical Sciences.
+Check out the latest schedule of upcoming shows, or schedule a field trip for your school, by visiting Strickler Planetarium’s official website, or by contacting the Department of Chemistry and Geoscience.

 The recently renovated Strickler Planetarium is one of only three all-digital planetaria in the state of Illinois.

 Olivet's student to teacher ratio